Kita-Nobeoka Station: Layout

 The station consists of two side platforms serving two tracks at grade.
 There is no station building but weather shelters are provided on the platforms for passengers.
 Access to the opposite side platform is by a footbridge.

-Adjacent stations

 History

 Japanese National Railways (JNR) opened the station on 11 February 1953 as an additional station on the existing track of the Nippō Main Line.
+Baggage handling was abolished in 1972 and the station became unstaffed.
 With the privatization of JNR on 1 April 1987, the station came under the control of JR Kyushu.

 Passenger statistics

 In fiscal 2016, the station was used by an average of 4 passengers (boarding only) per day.